massoncheg/forgejo-docs/docs/user/agit-support.md

 > **Note**: A new pull request will be created if the `topic` was used in a pull request that is merged or closed, independently of the `force-push` parameter.

 **For Gerrit users:** Forgejo does not support [Gerrit's Change-Ids](https://gerrit-review.googlesource.com/Documentation/user-changeid.html).

+### Review Workflow

+The web UI can be used to review AGit pull requests like any other.

+To get command line instructions, click the "View command line instructions" drop-down at the bottom of the pull request form.